Biometric Authentication

 Another approach of storing biometric data is to hash it cryptographically, which allows authentication to be accomplished without direct access to the data.

-THIS ARTICLE IS PART OF A SERIES.
+THIS ARTICLE IS PART OF SERIES.

 What exactly is cyber hygiene, and why is it so crucial?